Bone Marrow Transplant in Thailand Your guide to cost, top specialists & hospitals

 Outpatient reviews continue with regular blood work and medication adjustments.
 Immune function is still rebuilding, so infection precautions remain in place.
 Your haematologist manages any GVHD symptoms and begins tapering immunosuppression where clinically appropriate.

-Immune reconstitution continues over the first year.
+Immune reconstitution continues through the rest of the first year.
 Vaccinations are rescheduled, dietary restrictions ease, and activity levels increase.
 Bone marrow biopsies and blood tests monitor disease status to confirm sustained remission and guide your long-term care plan.

 How Long Will I Be in Isolation?